grinsted/grinsted_firn_model-publication-package/README.md

 This repository is a small collection of selected scripts and data files for the manuscript with the working title:
 "Firn Rheology from Contrasting Shear Regimes" by Grinsted et al.

-Our intent is that contents of this repository will be properly documented and archived in zenodo or similar upon acceptance of the manuscript.
+Our intent is that contents of this repository will be properly documented and archived in zenodo upon acceptance of the manuscript.

 ## Description of files: